 A police report must be generated before an investigation can begin and charges can be placed.
-If the assault happened on campus, it falls under the jurisdiction of the Fairfax County Police.
-Many victims believe that if they do not file criminal charges immediately, they lose that option.
+If the assault happened at the center, it falls under the jurisdiction of the Arlington County Police Department.
+Many survivors believe that if they do not file criminal charges immediately, they lose that option.
 This may not be the case.
 There are statutes of limitation for filing criminal charges, but they are typically several years in duration.
 Certainly, it is best to go to the police as soon as possible after an assault, in order to preserve as much evidence as possible.
-The police will arrange for the victim to be seen at the INOVA Fairfax Hospital for medical care and evidence collection.
-However, even if some time has elapsed, the police still encourage victims to come forward.
-Criminal charges are prosecuted by the state of Virginia, not the individual victim.

-A Commonwealth's Attorney will argue the case at no cost to the victim.
-The victim serves as the primary witness to the crime, and his or her testimony is crucial to the case.
+The police will arrange for the survivor to be seen at the Virginia Hospital Center Arlington for medical care and evidence collection.
+However, even if some time has elapsed, the police still encourage survivors to come forward.
+Criminal charges are prosecuted by the state of Virginia, not the individual survivor.
+A Commonwealth's Attorney will argue the case at no cost to the survivor.
+The survivor serves as the primary witness to the crime, and his or her testimony is crucial to the case.
 Criminal cases may take considerable time to proceed through the justice system.
-Typically, the press protects the identity of the victim, although the identity of the accused perpetrator is not protected.
+Typically, the press protects the identity of the survivor, although the identity of the accused perpetrator is not protected.